graphopedia-xyz/graphopedia/marimekko-chart/index.md

 ---

-is a method for showing categorical data as rectangles with their widths and lengths proportional to quantities and categories represented as columns. [^wilkinson]
+is a type of visualization showing categorical data as rectangles with their widths and lengths proportional to quantities and categories represented as columns. [^wilkinson]

 <!--more-->
 The Marimekko chart is useful for discovering unusually high or low values and dependencies between variables. [^hartigan] Mosaic plots represent contingency tables, a basic statistics tool for showing distributions in a matrix for categorical data.
 It uses rectangular tiles sized proportionally to values to show their distributions.[^friendly]

 The Marimekko chart is similar to a stacked [bar chart](/bar-chart), but it adds one more dimension of data through varying column widths.

-Although Marimekko charts can look similar to [tree maps](/tree-map), they are different in that Marimekko charts do not show a hierarchy as tree maps do.
+Although Marimekko charts can look similar to [treemaps](/tree-map), they are different in that Marimekko charts do not show a hierarchy as treemaps do.
 A Marimekko chart cannot have one of its rectangles include another.

 The Marimekko chart appeared in 1981 as an adaptation of [histogram](/histogram) for showing two variables.[^hartigan]